ibm-messaging/mq-mqi-nodejs/README.md

 The Redistributable Client packages for Windows and Linux x64 are also available directly from
 [this site](http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/redist).

+As noted above, this package cannot run on z/OS as the prerequisite elements are not available there.

 ## Sample applications
 See the samples [README](samples/README.md) file for more information about the sample programs.